Critical Infrastructure Warning Information Network (CIWIN)

 The CIWIN network has been developed as a Commission owned protected public internet based information and communication system, offering recognised members of the EU’s CIP community the opportunity to exchange and discuss CIP-related information, studies and/or good practices across all EU Member States and in all relevant sectors of economic activity.
 The CIWIN portal, following its prototype and pilot phases, has been up and running since mid-January 2013.

 DG HOME coordinates all activities relating to CIWIN and nominates the content manager of CIWIN.
-DG HOME consults the representatives of Member States – the CIP Points of Contact – on strategic issues in correlation with CIWIN.
-The CIP Point of Contact of the Member State nominates a CIWIN Executive and Support Officer who provide to the European Commission assistance in the context of the use and development of the CIWIN system.
-Information on the membership conditions as well as the registration and contact form may be found on the CIWIN portal.
+DG HOME consults the representatives of Member States – the CIP Points of Contact – on strategic issues related to CIWIN.
+The CIP Point of Contact of the Member State nominates a CIWIN Executive and Support Officer who provide assistance to the European Commission in the context of the use and development of the CIWIN system.